 Embed from Getty Images

 Celebrities like actors and musicians have managed to sway people’s attitudes, thoughts and styles for a long long time.
 In 1990s this was no different.
 And this was a great period for music and movies.
 There was a lot of creativity, a lot of originality and a lot of hits.

 You will see that the age produced some of the most timeless original music.
-Most of the songs of Eric Clapton, Mariah Carey, Nirvana, Whitney Houston, Boyz II Men, Shania Twain, songs like My heart will go on of Celine Dion, Candle in the wind by Elton John, Living La Vida Loca by Ricky Martin were always on autoplay on Walkmans all around the world.
+Most of the songs of Eric Clapton, Mariah Carey, Nirvana, Whitney Houston, Boyz II Men, Shania Twain, songs like My heart will go on by Celine Dion, Candle in the wind by Elton John, Living La Vida Loca by Ricky Martin were always on autoplay on Walkmans all around the world.
 Late singer Aaliyah was also very influential in the 1990s.
 Boy Bands like Backstreet Boys, Girl bands like Spice girls also emerged and were hugely popular.
 Country singers like Garth Brooks, Kenny Chesney, Faith Hill and Rap artists like Puff Daddy, Tupac Shakur, and Snoop Dogg also had great success during this period.

 There can be no doubt that when you listen to music 24/7 and hero worship the singer, you want to follow them in everything you do.
 The same happened with movies, and film actors and actresses.
 People copied their fashion and sometimes regrettably their bad habits too.